Need to talk? Call 1800 882 436.

 Video provided by Sharing Knowledge About Immunisation (SKAI)

-You can give your child medicines such as paracetamol and ibuprofen for short-term relief of symptoms such as pain or fever.
-While they won’t make the cause of the pain go away, they will make your baby feel and sleep better
+You can give your baby medicines such as paracetamol and ibuprofen for short-term relief of symptoms such as pain or fever.
+While they won't treat the cause of the pain, they can make your baby feel and sleep better.

-• Paracetamol may be given from 1 month of age, every 4 to 6 hours in the correct dosage (based on age and weight), but no more than 4 times in 24 hours.
+• Paracetamol may be given from 1 month of age, every 4 to 6 hours in the correct dosage based on your baby's age and weight, but no more than 4 times in 24 hours.

-• Ibuprofen may be given from 3 months of age, every 6 to 8 hours in the correct dosage (based on age and weight), but no more than 3 times in 24 hours.
+• Ibuprofen may be given from 3 months of age, every 6 to 8 hours in the correct dosage based on your babies weight, but no more than 3 times in 24 hours.
 If your child has a bleeding disorder, do not give them ibuprofen.

 • Never give your child aspirin, unless specifically instructed by your doctor.